DepartmentSchool of Accounting, Economics and Finance

 You'll need a good first degree from an internationally recognised university (minimum upper second class or equivalent, depending on your chosen course) or a Master’s degree in an appropriate subject.
 In exceptional cases, we may consider equivalent professional experience and/or qualifications.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 We are looking for candidates with strong interdisciplinary backgrounds in business sustainability and a solid understanding of UN Sustainable Development Goals and global environmental issues.
 The candidate would benefit from some experience in stakeholder engagement and ethical survey practices and strong interpersonal and report-writing skills.

 We’d encourage you to contact Dr He Yuan (He.Yuan@port.ac.uk) to discuss your interest before you apply, quoting the project code.

 When you are ready to apply, you can use our online application form.
 Make sure you submit a personal statement, proof of your degrees and grades, details of two referees, proof of your English language proficiency and an up-to-date CV.
 Our ‘How to Apply’ page offers further guidance on the PhD application process.

 Please also include a research proposal of 1,000 words outlining the main features of your proposed research design – including how it meets the stated objectives, the challenges this project may present, and how the work will build on or challenge existing research in the above field.

-If you want to be considered for this funded PhD opportunity you must quote project code AE&F8070423 when applying and submit all required documentation.
+If you want to be considered for this funded PhD opportunity you must quote project code AE&F8250623 when applying.